 Our work is directed by the Chief Scientific Adviser at the Department of Health and Social Care (DHSC), who is also NIHR's Chief Executive Officer, and by the Director and Senior Management Team of DHSC's Science Research and Evidence (SRE) Directorate.

-DHSC contracts directly with a number of NHS trusts, universities and life science organisations that together host our 2 coordinating centres:
+DHSC contracts directly with a number of NHS trusts, universities and life science organisations that between them host our 2 coordinating centres:

 These 2 coordinating centres have operational responsibility for the NIHR.
 DHSC has contract management boards in place to ensure delivery against contractual obligations.